 For a 12-credit minor:

-Choose three (3) courses offered through the departments of Economics, History, Legal Studies, and Political Science that are focused on political, military, and economic interactions between countries
+Choose three (3) courses offered through the Departments of Economics, History, Legal Studies, and/or Political Science that are focused on political, military, and economic interactions between countries

 Sharp business acumen